music-encoding/music-encoding/README.md

      ```bash
      git submodule update
      ```
-2. Check if your system meets the build requisites
+2. Check if your system meets the build prerequisites

    * Is Java 8 or above available on your machine?